keijiro/keijiro.github.io/index.md

 Keijiro Takahashi

+Hi!
 I guess you're curious about me because I use [Unity], do [holographic shows] or something of the sort, but actually I create [several things] related to audio/visual.
 Check out my [dev log], [GitHub repos] and [Vimeo channel] if you're interested.

 Oh did I mention that I also create music?
 Not often but sometimes I share them on [SoundCloud] and [YouTube].

 You can ping me via [Twitter]/[Facebook].
 In case of preferring good old email, drop at [here]!

 [Unity]: https://unity3d.com
 [holographic shows]: https://radiumsoftware.tumblr.com/tagged/vrdgh